 Planting seedlings into the system

-Your seedlings are ready to be planted into the system, when you can see the roots growing out of the rock wool cube.
-In our tower garden system we push the cubes a bit down into the net pots.
-Roots that do not reach the watering will dry out and die.
+Your seedlings are ready to be planted into the system when you can see the roots growing out of the rock wool cube.
+It depends a bit on the setup you have, how soon seedlings can be planted.
+In the NFT setup, we plant the seedlings very early.

 In a vertical system like the Tower Garden, make sure to plant smaller plants on top and bigger, heavy plants with a massive root system at the bottom.
-This way you will insure a good water flow and also have an easier time supporting the bigger plants as they grow.
+This way you will ensure a good water flow and also have an easier time supporting the bigger plants as they grow.

 Generally speaking, labeling your plants is very important.
 How else will you remember what was planted, what did well, and what you should never grow again ;)?
 Labeling the rock wool cubes can be a bit challenging simply because of their size.
-Little homemade labels out of a milk carton or a diagram on a peace of paper works well.
+Little homemade labels out of a milk carton work well.

-Most of the time though, I prefer to make a list of things I planted.
-This is not as accurate, but still works well for the purpose.
+Or make a list of things or a diagram on a piece of paper.
+This is not as accurate but still works well for the purpose.

 Grow an indoor edible garden